The Green Acres Difference

 A student’s own motivation is at the heart of progressive education.
 After over 80 years as progressive educators, we know how to spark that motivation in every student.
 That’s the foundation for a lifelong love of learning.

-Neal M. Brown, Ed.D., Head of Green Acres School and a regional and national leader in progressive education, sees the hallmarks of the progressive approach as “a deep respect for kids as individuals, putting kids at the center of their education, close attention to the developmental stages of children, and authentic opportunities for students at school to do the kind of work that has meaning beyond school.”
+Hallmarks of the progressive approach include a deep respect for kids as individuals, putting kids at the center of their education, close attention to the developmental stages of children, and authentic opportunities for students at school to do the kind of work that has meaning beyond school.
 Our progressive approach features:

 - Small classes where children’s ideas and the development of each child as a whole person are highly respected